x00159365/eadesignca1/README.md

 # eadesignca1
 Repo to house code for EA Design CA
 Combination of code from Labs 1,2 and 4 from the EA Design module labs.
+The 2 main folders for code are:

-- Sync folder contains the source from all the news lab, which is the sync version of system
+- 'Sync' folder contains the source from all the news lab, which is the sync version of system

-- async folder contains the source from lab3, which has been modified to provide async version of 'all the news' system.
+- 'async' folder contains the source from lab3, which has been modified to provide async version of 'all the news' system.

+- 'tests' folder houses the postman test collection json files that were used to test for response times.

+- 'GoSample' was just for test GO code.
+- 'curl' folder was just to preserve curl output formatting options

 Part 1:
 -------